Developer Guide

 - stores the currently ‘selected’

-objects are stored in a separated filtered list which is exposed to outsiders as an unmodifiableObservableList<TuitionClass>
+TuitionClassobjects are stored in a separated filtered list which is exposed to outsiders as an unmodifiableObservableList<TuitionClass>. - stores a

 The